do I like bad bosses?

 You can listen to our discussion on Apple Podcasts, Google Play, Spotify, or Anchor (or here’s the direct RSS feed).
 Starting this week, the Ask A Manager podcast is also available on the Volumes audiobook app, where you can listen to all the AAM podcast episodes, and get free audio samples and a free monthly audiobook download from Penguin Random House Audio.

-You can also listen right here:
+You can also listen above.

 This episode is 15 minutes long, and here’s the letter: